rfwatson/octoplex/README.md

 octoplex server credentials reset     # add --data-dir "<YOUR_DATA_DIR>" if needed
 # { "api_token": "foo", "admin_password": "bar" }
 ```

+### Server URL

+When serving Octoplex from a non-localhost domain, the server URL (set by
+`--server-url` or `OCTO_SERVER_URL`) must match the scheme and domain you are
+serving Octoplex from.
+Example valid values would be
+`https://octoplex.mydomain.com` or `http://192.168.1.10:8080`.
+If you observe
+cross-origin errors from HTTP or websocket requests, verify the server URL is
+set correctly.

 ### Incoming streams